chishankar/home-assistant.io/source/_integrations/nest.markdown

     - Add the URL to the list of *Authorized redirect URIs* and click **Save** and start the flow over.

       ![Screenshot of success](/images/integrations/nest/redirect_uris_fix.png)

 - When configuring the OAuth Client ID redirect URI, you may see an error such as *must end with a public top-level domain (such as .com or .org)* or *must use a valid domain that is a valid top private domain*.
-This means that you may need to change the URL you use to access Home Assistant in order to access your devices.
+This means that you may need to change the URL, from a local address, you use to access Home Assistant in order to launch the integration process.

     - A convienent solution is to use [Nabu Casa](https://www.nabucasa.com/)
     - There are subtle rules for what types of URLs are allowed, namely that they must use a publicly known hostname, though your Home Assistant ports do not need to be exposed to the internet.